-- 1 Avoid exposure of your pump and remote control to temperatures above 108°F (42°C) or below 34°F (1°C). - 2 Insulin solutions freeze near 32°F (0°C) and degrade at high temperatures.
+- 1. Avoid exposing your pump and remote control to temperatures above 108°F (42°C) or below 34°F (1°C), as this may damage your device. - 2.
+Insulin solutions freeze near 32°F (0°C) and degrade at high temperatures.
 If you are outside in cold weather, wear your pump close to your body and cover it with warm clothing.
-If you are in a warm environment, take measures to keep your pump and insulin cool. - 3 Do not steam, sterilize or autoclave your pump or remote control.
+If you are in a warm environment, take measures to keep your pump and insulin cool. - 3.
+Do not steam, sterilize or autoclave your pump or remote control.
+Exposure to high temperatures may damage your device.